ScooloV/bbpedia/docs/core_rules/the_rules_of_blood_bowl.md

 Once the Kick-off has been resolved, the game continues in a simple but strict sequence of team turns:

-1. *RECEIVING TEAM,S TURN:* At the start of any drive the receiving team, the offence, takes the first team turn.
+1. *RECEIVING TEAM'S TURN:* At the start of any drive the receiving team, the offence, takes the first team turn.
 2. *KICKING TEAM'S TURN:* After the receiving team have taken their turn, play passes to the team that kicked, the defence.

 This sequence is repeated until the drive ends with a touchdown, the end of a half or the end of the game: